To be the gold standard of family dining:

 - Serving each other so we can best serve our guests.

 - Providing modern comfort food in a clean, family friendly environment.

 - Supporting individuals, with opportunities from great first jobs to rewarding careers.

 Roger Smith founded Steer House Restaurants in 1972.
 His vision was a place where you get a made-to-order hot entrée and unlimited helpings of country sides, at a price low enough to visit daily if you wished.
 Smith grew the restaurant to a multi-state chain, then sold Steer House in 1979.
 Under the new ownership, restaurants began failing quickly.
 He bought back the Virginia territory and reopened as Country Cookin in 1981.

 Smith passed away in 1998, but Country Cookin continues to operate on his guiding principles: treat people right, keep the price point low, and serve all-you-can-eat portions of good country food.
-Since Smith’s death, the company has been led by David Preston.
+After Smith’s death, the company was led by David Preston as president.
+In 2019, Preston’s role changed to Chairman of the Board and Tom Dodson was promoted to President.
 Country Cookin currently has thirteen locations throughout Virginia.

 The company believes strongly in community involvement and the importance of family.
 Country Cookin has awarded $240,000 in employee scholarships since 1998, with $15,000 awarded in 2018.
 Annual fundraisers support No Kid Hungry (the official corporate charity), as well as the scholarship fund.
 They support local communities by providing “Star Student” free kids’ meal awards and easy fundraiser nights for churches and schools.